Graduate Trainees

 Doctoral Student since 2022

 Jennifer Poole is from Burlington, New Jersey.
 She received her bachelor’s in forensic chemistry from York College of Pennsylvania.
-While there, she worked on a research project, Application of green chemistry to select forensic spot tests, which was presented at the Undergraduate Research Poster Session at the Spring American Chemical Society Meeting in San Diego (2022).
-In her spare time, she likes to read, write, and do a variety of crafts such as knitting, latch hooking, cross stitching and diamond art.
+While there, she worked on a research project, the Application of green chemistry to select forensic spot tests, which was presented at the Undergraduate Research Poster Session at the Spring American Chemical Society Meeting in San Diego (2022).
+In her spare time, she likes to read, write, and do a variety of crafts such as knitting, latch hooking, cross stitching, and diamond art.

 Kelly Rathbun